Nehemiah 9 – Israel Confesses Their Sin

 a.
 But You are God, ready to pardon, gracious and merciful, slow to anger, abundant in kindness, and did not forsake them: God’s gracious answer to the rebellion of Israel was glorious.
 Ready to pardon is especially wonderful, indicating that there is nothing keeping God from pardoning us except our refusal to come to Him through Jesus.
 He is ready to pardon, if we are ready to receive it.

 b.
-Even when they made a molded calf for themselves: This was God’s gracious response to Israel – even after they made the golden calf and worshipped it, He still did not forsake them.
-He still provided the cloud by day and the pillar of fire by night, He still guided them by His spirit, He still fed them and gave them water.
+Even when they made a molded calf for themselves: This was God’s gracious response to Israel – even after they made the golden calf and worshiped it, He still did not forsake them.
+He still provided the cloud by day and the pillar of fire by night, He still guided them by His Spirit, He still fed them and gave them water.
 Together it all shows not how special Israel was, but how special God is.

 c.
 You sustained them in the wilderness: We are often impressed at how patient God is with the sinner; how He somehow holds back His terrible judgment against those people who deserve it so badly.
-Yet it seems that His patience toward us is even greater, those who have received so much more from Him, but still act like Israel did.
+Yet it seems that His patience toward us is even greater; those who have received so much more from Him, but still act like Israel did.

 i.
 “God’s mercy with a sinner is only equaled and perhaps outmatched by His patience with the saints, with you and me.”
 (Redpath)